syscoin/syscoin-api/README.md

 # Overview

 Firstly this repository serves as a single point of entry for all language-variants of the Syscoin API.
-All variants can be found on `/server`.
-The variant officially supported by Blockchain Foundry, the primary developers of Syscoin is the NodeJS variant located in `/server/nodejs`.
+All variants can be found in the [`/server` directory](/server).
+The variant officially supported by Blockchain Foundry, the primary developers of Syscoin is the NodeJS variant located in [`/server/nodejs`](server/nodejs).
 Deployment specifics can be found in the [README](server/nodejs/README.md) file relative to the desired variant (ie: `/server/nodejs/README`).

-Secondly this repository allows users to generate Syscoin-API server stubs based on the provided OpenAPI spec in swagger.yaml.
-They can then complete the implementation of the business logic within that variant and issue a pull request- for more information see the [Contributing](#contributing) section.
+Secondly this repository allows users to generate various Syscoin-API server *and* client stubs based on the provided OpenAPI spec in swagger.yaml.
+They can then complete the implementation of the business logic (if working on the server side) within that variant and issue a pull request- for more information see the [Contributing](#contributing) section.

 # Generating API